pawelpluta/supreme-programming-methodologies/methodologies/ricochet-programming/README.md

 ## How to introduce

-The best in this methodology is that you can introduce it by yourself, not even telling anyone from it.
+The best in this methodology is that you can introduce it by yourself, not even telling anyone about it.
 However, consider convincing other team members, so you will have a higher amount of ricochets and benefit more.

 * refine your stories properly.
 Crush them to the smallest tasks possible